benzamin/golang-worker-pool/README.md

     heavy_task.go: This shows how to implement a generic task which can be passed to worker pool.
 Currently it simulates a random sleep, but you can add anything here (please check the 'post' branch for an example).

     main.go: This file contains a simple example of how to use the worker pool.
 It creates a pool with 5 workers and a job queue limit of 100.
-The params can be tweaked while executing like following:
+The params can be tweaked while running.

+## Usage

+Clone this repo, then simply run this project:

+    go run .

+Or tweak the params while you run:

     go run . -max_workers 20 -max_queue_size 100 -port 8080

-## Usage

-To use the worker pool in your own code, you can simply copy the worker_pool.go file to your project and import it as a package.
-Then you can create a new WorkerPool object with the desired number of workers and job queue limit, and start adding jobs to the queue using the AddJob method.
+To use the worker pool in your own code, you can simply copy the worker_pool.go file to your project.
+Then you can create a new jobqueue and dispatcher object with the desired number of job queue limit and workers, and run the dispatcher.
+Adding jobs to the jobqueue will start concurrent processing.

 The Job, JobResult and Task are simple struct which can be used generically.